 Chicago Irish Immigrant Support Fundraiser at the Irish American Heritage Center!

-to serve the needs of Chicago's Irish immigrant population.
-The center began by primarily serving the needs of young immigrants arriving from Ireland but our mission has expanded over the years to
+Chicago Irish Immigrant Support is a 501c3 not for profit organization established in 1998 in association with the Irish Bishops and the Archdiocese of Chicago to serve the needs of Chicago's Irish immigrant population.
+The center began by primarily serving the needs of young immigrants arriving from Ireland but our mission has expanded over the years to include immigration and naturalization assistance, seniors' services and an array of social services.
+We work closely with the Consulate General of Ireland in Chicago and are responsible for services spanning over 20 states all the way to Texas.

 The event hosted Live Music!
 Derek Byrne and Paddygrass and Patrick and Karen Cannady.